patxu/attackofthedrones/README.md

 Yondon Fu and Patrick Xu

-There is a detailed report on the entire assignment in report.pdf.
+There is a detailed report on the general design, specifications (finite state machine, data structures) can be found in report.pdf.

-The project involved a Crazyflie nanocopter and a Leap Motion Sensor.
-We used the sensor to track hand gestures to control the nanocopter.
-Signals were sent to the nanocopter using a USB radio.
+The project focused on programming a Crazyflie nanocopter and a Leap Motion Sensor.
+By implemented custom gestures, we are able to use the sensor to track hand gestures to control the nanocopter.
+Signals were sent to the nanocopter using a USB radio device that was included with the Crazyflie.

 The nanocopters run an embedded OS named RTOS.
-We were given to opportunity to write and flash our own firmware onto the nanocopter but chose not to.
 My partner and I focused on writing the code that would allow the motion sensor to communicate with the nanocopter.
 Some pieces of code were already written for us.

 ## FLYING GUIDE